Arsenic trichloride: Reactions

-The poison gases called Lewisites are prepared by the addition of arsenic trichloride to acetylene:
+The chemical weapons called Lewisites are prepared by the addition of arsenic trichloride to acetylene:

 Safety

 Inorganic arsenic compounds are highly toxic, and AsCl3 especially so because of its volatility and solubility (in water).

+A mixture of 50% hydrocyanic acid, 30% arsenic trichloride, 15% stannic chloride and 5% chloroform called Vincennite was used as chemical weapon by French forces in the World War I.

 It is classified as an extremely hazardous substance in the United States as defined in Section 302 of the U.S. Emergency Planning and Community Right-to-Know Act (42 U.S.C.
 11002), and is subject to strict reporting requirements by facilities which produce, store, or use it in significant quantities.